mjrulesamrat/istio-01/README.md

 ## Istio Architecture

-- istiod is now a single process in the control plane
+- istiod is now a single process in the control plane (Runs as a deployment)
   - Pilot
   - Citadel
   - Galley

 Main Functions of istiod:
   - Handle configurations
-  - certificate distributions
+  - TLS certificate distributions at run-time
   - sidecar injection

-- Data Plane - Sidecar Proxy
+- Data Plane
+  - Sidecar Envoy Proxy
+  - Any incoming or outgoing request from a pod will pass through these sidecars
+  - These proxies control all the network communications between microservices

+- Control Plane
+  - Brain of the service-mesh
-- Control Plane - Istio Main Process, Master Componenets
+  - Istio Main Process, Master Componenet

 * [Performance and Scalability](https://istio.io/latest/docs/ops/deployment/performance-and-scalability/#latency-for-istio-hahahugoshortcode-s3-hbhb)
+  - For 70,000 all over requests/second in the cluster, istio adds ~2ms latency
+  - Each dataplane requires ~100m CPU and ~40MB Memory
+  - Control Place requires ~1CPU and ~1.5GB Memory (Example of - 1000 Microservices, 2000 sidecars)

 ## Istio Components